 Meanwhile, POLAND SYNDROMIGHTIES will be harnessing their investigative powers and networking skills around the world to bring information, support and community to any person with Poland Syndrome who may feel alone and/or need assistance.

 30 April is Poland Syndrome Awareness Day — find out more about POLAND SYNDROMIGHTIES via our LinkedIn, Facebook and YouTube pages.
+POLAND SYNDROMIGHTIES also hosts an annual lunch to mark the day.

 Please check the Rare Disease page(s) for related Support Organisation(s)